Same-sex marriage in the United States: Federal law

 The federal government recognizes the marriages of same-sex couples who married in certain states in which same-sex marriage was legal for brief periods between the time a court order allowed such couples to marry and that court order was stayed, including Michigan.
 It also recognized marriages performed in Utah from December 20, 2013, to January 6, 2014, even while the state didn't.
 Under similar circumstances, it never took a position on Indiana or Wisconsin's marriages performed in brief periods, though it did recognize them once the respective states announced they would do so.
 It had not taken a position with respect to similar marriages in Arkansas prior to the Obergefell decision legalizing and recognizing same-sex marriages in all fifty states.
 The State Marriage Defense Act was proposed in Congress to force the federal government to follow individual state laws regarding same-sex marriage although it never passed either chamber.

 Opponents of same-sex marriage have worked to prevent individual states from recognizing same-sex unions by attempting to amend the United States Constitution to restrict marriage to heterosexual unions.
 In 2006, the Federal Marriage Amendment, which would have prohibited states from recognizing same-sex marriages, was approved by the Senate Judiciary Committee on a party-line vote and was debated by the full Senate, but was ultimately defeated in both houses of Congress.
 On April 2, 2014, the Alabama House of Representatives adopted a resolution calling for a constitutional convention to propose an amendment to ban same-sex marriage nationwide.

 In 2022, Justice Clarence Thomas named Obergefell v.
 Hodges as a case that should be revisited in his concurrence of Dobbs v.
 Jackson Women's Health Organization, which had overturned Roe v.
 Wade and Planned Parenthood v.
 Casey on the basis that abortion protection was not a "deeply rooted" right in the Constitution.
 To prevent the loss of the right to same-sex marriage, the House of Representatives passed the Respect for Marriage Act which would nullify DOMA and protect existing same-sex and interracial marriage licenses.
 In July, the bill passed 267–157, with 47 Republican representatives joining the Democrats.
 In December, the Senate passed the bill 61–36, and the House again voted 258–169 to pass it.
 President Joe Biden signed it into law on December 13, 2022.
-On November 10, 2025, the U.S. Supreme Court would reject an effort which was made to challenge the Obergefell v.
-Hodges ruling.
+On November 10, 2025, the U.S. Supreme Court declined to hear a case that could challenge the Obergefell v.
+Hodges ruling - which means no more than three justices wanted to take up the case.